 Schedule Maintenance With a Professional

 If it’s been a number of months, or even years, since you last had someone inspect your heating system, it’s a good idea to have a professional take a look at it before you go on vacation.
 The last thing you want is to come home to burst pipes and a freezing cold home.
-Instead of hoping that your heating system will continue functioning properly while you’re away, contact the experts at Asteroid Holding Company for an inspection.
+Instead of hoping that your heating system will continue functioning properly while you’re away, contact the experts at for an inspection.
 Give yourself the peace of mind needed to enjoy your vacation, and schedule an appointment today!